 Related: Auslogics Anti-Malware: Features and Reviews

-How to Encrypt Files Windows 10
+How to Encrypt Files on Windows 10

 If you want to secure your files and folders, here’s how to encrypt folders in Windows 10: